jguamie/system-design/notes/chubby-lock-service.md

 # The Chubby Lock Service
 The Chubby Lock Service is a distributed course-grained locking service.
 Chubby also provides low-volume storage to be used as a repository for distributed systems' configuration changes.
 Chubby's most popular use has been as a name service.
 ## Overview
 Chubby's goal is to allow clients to synchronize their activities and agree to basic information about their systems.
+Clients need to ensure that only one process across their entire system will act on a resource.
+Examples include:
+* Ensure only one server can write to a database or write to a file.
+* Ensure only one server can perform a particular action.
+* Ensure there is a single master that processes all writes.

 Chubby uses the Paxos distributed consensus protocol to solve for asynchronous consensus.
 Each Chubby instance (cell) is dedicated to a single data center and typically serves about 10,000 machines.

 These notes do not go into the details of Paxos distributed consensus.
 To learn about Paxos, read [Paxos Made Simple](https://lamport.azurewebsites.net/pubs/paxos-simple.pdf) by Leslie Lamport.
 Also, Raft is very similar to Paxos.
 Refer to the notes on [Raft Distributed Consensus](https://github.com/jguamie/system-design/blob/master/notes/raft-distributed-consensus.md).
 ## Design